mienaikoe/ziyu/Chapters/3-7-Chapter21.md

   - Setre would have to know trajectories, which her army isn't trained to do.
   - Jes, Thimlu, or Melna would have to tell hae somehow.

+Tenets
+- Liffa does not have knowledge of Linyu, Setre.
+- Liffa does not know that bombs are coming.
+- Melna decides their fate
+- Melna values her people above all else, including Liffa.
+  - This means she will choose to detonate in the sky
+  - Fajro will recognize this as useless, and will realize they are powerless against such a powerful foe.
+    - This pivot will lead to him to become sick with ambition.
+He will coerce Heiko to become slaves by any means.
+    - Melna will be amenable to this because she has no other choice - her army isn't as strong, and they soon won't have homes.
+She wouldn't leave cards on the table, however.
+She executes a secret standoff at the pulpit, putting Fajro on the line to delivery on Liffa's mission.
+Liffa announces to Heiko that a better life awaits them beyond slavery, in the land of darkness.
+Melna sees Setre's ships barge in and yell's at them to charge into the fog.
+Fajro charges at her,

-Melna thwarts an attempt to use Liffa as leverage against her.
+Melna thwarts an attempt to use Liffa as leverage against her because she knows bombing the obscura would be useless.
 Fajro forces her to speak to her people to tell them to become slaves to Holragi.
 She delivers a message on the shoreline with Fajro standing right next to her.
-She tells them to swim straight into the fog over the ocean and then attempts to use the knife Shinna gave her to subdue Fajro and his soldiers.
+She attempts to use the knife Shinna gave her to subdue Fajro and his soldiers.
 She wounds Fajro but a soldier wounds her fatally as she bleeds out.

 Some are killed by ships on the surface with early guns, and Fajro's craft divides into several craft that hunt for Heikoans, but Shinna throws them a line with hae ship and Setre's fleet appear from the fog.
 Most make it to Setre's ships and sail to Ulukoma.